 IPVanish mostly works on shared IP addresses, which makes it easier for anti-VPN services such as Netflix and BBC iPlayer to notice that you’re using a proxy.

-It isn’t always impossible to bypass geo-restrictions using shared IP – just ask ExpressVPN – but it’s probably a good reason why IPVanish cannot bypass these restrictions at all.
+It isn’t always impossible to bypass geo-restrictions using shared IP – just ask ExpressVPN – but it’s probably a good reason why IPVanish might sometimes have difficulties accessing their libraries.

 IPVanish servers and torrenting

 On paper, IPVanish is actually quite great for torrenting.
 P2P is supported on all servers, and the provider offers a SOCKS5 proxy as standard – and both of these features are essential to VPN torrent support.

 Put to the test, it allows for speedy torrenting without leaking any data whatsoever.
 Users in Western Europe can rejoice at the whopping 98 servers in the torrent-friendly Netherlands, as well as a further 10 in Spain provided as a backup.